Arelle/Arelle/README.md

 versioning report that can be inferred by diffing two DTSes.
 * Edgar and Global Filer Manual validation
 * Base Specification, Dimensions, Generic linkbase validation
-* Formula validation
+* Formula validation including support for extension modules
-*Instance creation is supported using forms defined by the table linkbase (Eurofiling verison).
+* Instance creation is supported using forms defined by the table linkbase (Eurofiling verison).
 * RSS Watch facility
 * Users can explore the functionality and features from an interactive GUI, command line interface, or web services, and can develop their own controller interfaces as needed.
 * The Web Service API allows XBRL integration with applications, such as those in Excel, Java or Oracle.